 Clinical Research Continuum: High School to College

-While there are many existing science programs that provide mentored research experiences for high school students in an institutional setting, exposure to research in clinical sciences for students from underrepresented groups is lacking.
-The Doris Duke Charitable Foundation created the CRC program to help fill this gap and to inspire students to consider a career in clinical research.
+While there are many existing science programs that provide mentored research experiences for high school students in an institutional setting, very few of them provide exposure to clinical sciences, and there remains a lack of diversity in medical school applicant pools.
+With that in mind, the Doris Duke Charitable Foundation designed the CRC program to reach and include students in the U.S. who identify as Black or African American, Hispanic or Latino/a/x, Native or Indigenous, individuals with disabilities, those aspiring to be first-generation college graduates, and/or those from households whose annual incomes fall below a government-designated threshold.
+The Doris Duke Charitable Foundation created the CRC program to help fill this gap in the field and to inspire students to consider and realize a career in clinical research.

-CRC is administered through eight institutions with established research programs for high school students and program alumni in college, particularly from minority groups that are underrepresented in medicine.
+CRC is administered through eight institutions with established research programs for high school students and program alumni in college.
 Each institution is responsible for overseeing the selection of students and providing a mentored, clinically relevant research experience.
 A link to the institution’s program's website is provided below.

 - Arthur Ashe Institute for Urban Health, Inc.: